-Alcohol dependency is much more than occasional social drinking, the problem often occurs among young people when they binge drink collectively, or older adults who turn to alcohol as a way to cope with stress, anxiety or life in general.
-When they do this regularly, it is possible to develop alcohol consumption disorder.
+Alcohol dependency is much more than occasional social drinking, the problem often occurs among young people when they binge drink collectively or older adults who turn to alcohol as a way to cope with stress, anxiety or life in general.
+When they do this regularly, it is possible to develop an alcohol consumption disorder.

 Alcohol dependence is the continued consumption of large amounts of alcohol due to desire or fearing the effects of withdrawal symptoms.
 Dependency on alcohol is typically characterised by unsuccessful attempts to cut down on alcohol consumption despite understanding the physical and psychological risks.

-Alcohol Dependence Syndrome
+What is Alcohol Dependence Syndrome

 Alcohol dependence syndrome is a chronic disease in which a person lacks full control over his or her drinking.
-The condition is typically characterised by a decline in a person’s ability to function socially or physically like they could previously.
+The condition is typically characterised by a decline in a person’s ability to function socially or physically as they could previously.
 Loss of control, strong cravings and physical dependence on alcohol to function are common features of alcohol dependence syndrome.

 You may hear about people who become diseased or blind due to excessive alcohol intake.
-This is a sad truth about serious alcoholism problem.
+This is a sad truth about a serious alcoholism problem.
 People who lose control over alcohol consumption could be eventually controlled by this serious issue.
 This stage can be considered as the worst of all possible cases and people are threatened by imminent death.

-Alcohol Detox From Home
+Start your Alcohol Detox Journey from Home

 If you enjoyed this article, please feel free to share it on your favourite social media sites.